Do I need a visa first to get a job in the USA?

 Please keep in mind that you CANNOT move to the USA first with no visa, or only with an ESTA, to work or to find your job, never ever.
 Even for 1 week!

 BUT don’t think you can obtain a work visa only by asking the embassy… You cannot get a work visa on your own.
-To get an American work visa, you should find your job first, in a company that will sponsor you a working visa!
+To get an American work visa, you should find your job first, in a company that will sponsor you for a working visa!

 It that not a vicious circle?